 What Is Leukoplakia?

-Leukoplakia patches can occur at any time in your life, but it is most common in senior adults.
+Leukoplakia can happen at any time in your life, but it's more common in older adults.

-Leukoplakia patches on your tongue, gums, roof of your mouth, or the inside of the cheeks of your mouth may be:
+Leukoplakia patches on your tongue, gums, roof of your mouth, or the inside of your cheeks may be:

-These patches may develop and change slowly over weeks to months.
+The patches can't be wiped away, and they may change slowly over weeks to months.
 They’re usually painless, but they may be sensitive to touch, heat, spicy foods, or other irritation.

 Causes of leukoplakia include:

 - Irritation from rough teeth, fillings, crowns, or dentures that don't fit well and rub against your cheek or gum

 - Changes in your genes that cause mouth cells to grow faster than usual